 - The message requests personal information, like a credit card number or account password.

 - The message is unsolicited and contains an attachment.

-*To confirm the destination of a link on your Mac, hover your pointer over the link to see the URL in the status bar.
-If you can't see the status bar in Safari, choose View > Show Status Bar.
-On your iOS device, touch and hold the link.
+2. To confirm the destination of a link on your Mac, hover your pointer over the link to see the URL.
+If you can't see the URL in the status bar in Safari, choose View > Show Status Bar.
+On your iOS device, you can touch and hold the link.